btannady/discord-bot/README.md

 <br />
 <h6>Minigame tools</h6> Users are able to gain access to a variety of small minigames.
 <br />
-<h6>Competitive Gameplay tools</h6> This feature is meant to act as a competitive gameplay software tool for League of Legends players.
+<h6>Competitive Gameplay tools</h6> This feature acts is a competitive gameplay software tool for League of Legends players.
 <br />
 Users are given the ability to quickly search up previous performance history of teammates and opponents in real-time, allowing players to make improved strategic decisions based on calculated statistics.
 Created using Riot Games Developer API to track live gameplay statistics.
 <br />